 Closer to home, the economy in our trading area did fairly well.
-Commodity prices remain strong, and we believe most of our members and communities will continue to be in a relatively strong position.
-Our trading area has a large agricultural base and that sector performed well in 2021.
+Commodity prices remain very high, and we believe most of our members and communities will continue to be in a strong position.
+Our trading area has a large agricultural base and that sector performed extremely well in 2022.
 The lower cost of living in our small towns was a benefit to anyone whose income was affected.